mariammartins/terraform-example-foundation/README.md

 ### [1. org](./1-org/)

-The purpose of this stage is to set up the common folder used to house projects that contain shared resources such as Security Command Center notification, Cloud Key Management Service (KMS), org level secrets, and org level logging.
+The purpose of this stage is:
+- Set up the common folder used to house projects that contain shared resources such as Security Command Center notification, Cloud Key Management Service (KMS), org level secrets, and org level logging.
 This stage also sets up the network folder used to house network related projects such as DNS Hub, Interconnect, network hub, and restricted projects for each environment  (`development`, `nonproduction` or `production`).
+- Set up the Restricted Shared VPC with [restricted.googleapis.com](https://cloud.google.com/vpc-service-controls/docs/supported-products) configured for restricted access to googleapis.com and gcr.io.
+Route added for VIP so no internet access is required to access APIs.

 This will create the following folder and project structure:

 ```